BAAQMD/charting-annual-data/README.md

 Check out the [published book](https://baaqmd.github.io/charting-annual-data)!
 It has edit buttons that link back to here.

-This repository hosts the Rmarkdown source, and the rendered HTML, etc., for the book "Charting Annual Data".
+This repository hosts the Rmarkdown source, the rendered HTML, etc., for the book.